 5 things to know about the Chinese economy as congress meets

+In this Aug.
+25, 2016 file photo, a couple walks in front of a work safety propaganda billboard in Beijing, China.
 Instead of dramatic new reforms, Chinese leaders are likely to emphasize reining in surging debt and financial risks to keep growth steady at this year's meeting of the ceremonial national legislature.
-The ruling Communist Party is trying to build an economy driven by consumer spending instead of trade and investment.

 Discussions